Farallon Capital: Investment history

 In 2007, Farallon in partnership with Simon Property Group and other hedge funds purchased Mills Corp, a real estate investment trust.

 The fund is one of the largest shareholders in Japanese electronics company Toshiba, with a stake of more than 6 percent.
 Farallon is also one of the top-10 shareholders in Acceleron Pharma.

 Company

-In 2006 it was reported that Farallon Capital was the largest hedge fund in the world in 2005.
+In 2006, it was reported that Farallon Capital was the largest hedge fund in the world in 2005.
 Steyer named the firm after the Farallon Islands off the coast of the San Francisco Bay Area.

 Structure

-Andrew J.M.
-Spokes acts as the firm's Managing Partner.
+Nicolas Giauque acts as the firm's Managing Partner.
+Giauque was promoted to the position when Andrew J.M.
+Spokes stepped down in 2025.
 Spokes was promoted to the position in 2012 when Steyer separated from the firm.
 Prior to his promotion, Spokes oversaw portfolio management and strategy for Farallon exclusive subadviser Noonday Global Management.
 Spokes opened Farallon's first international office in London in 1998.

-Farallon retains talent by allowing enterprising professionals to spin-off and run new funds with Farallon capital.
-For example, former Farallon traders started Noonday Global Management and ChinaRock Capital using Farallon money and back office support.

-Today, Farallon has 21 principals, 13 managing directors and 35 investment professionals who oversee the firm's day-to-day operations and management.
+Today, Farallon has 21 principals, 13 managing directors, and 35 investment professionals who oversee the firm's day-to-day operations and management.

 Offices

-Farallon operates its offices in San Francisco, São Paulo, Tokyo, Singapore, London, Hong Kong.
+Farallon operates offices in San Francisco, São Paulo, Tokyo, Singapore, London, Hong Kong.